Pupil Premium

 The school has seen significant impact in pupil outcomes due to pupil premium funding.

-Entry data into Nursery and School identifies children working at approximately 4% at age related expectations.
-Leaders tailor the school’s curriculum to meet the children’s needs and through DfE approved programmes such as NELI, as well as other interventions, children start to significantly reduce the gap and achieve 56% GLD by the time they leave Reception.
-The gap to national has reduced by 24% from 2018-19 data.
-The gap for children with pupil premium achieving GLD has also narrowed significantly at 40% (national 49.6%).
+Entry data into Nursery and School identifies only 8% of children working at age related expectations.
+Leaders tailor the school’s curriculum to meet the children’s needs and through DfE approved programmes such as NELI, as well as other interventions, children start to significantly reduce the gap and achieved 63% GLD by the time they leave Reception.
+The gap to national has reduced significantly by only 4% compared to 24% from the 2018-19 data.
+The gap for children with pupil premium achieving GLD has also narrowed significantly at 45%.
+This data has now become a two-year trend.

-As the children continue their learning journey the aspirational and ambitious school curriculum enables children to catch up even further with 80% passing the phonics screening (national 76%).
-86% of children with pupil premium pass the phonics screening.
-Further in Key Stage 1, gaps to national especially on Reading and Writing close.
+As the children continue their learning journey the aspirational and ambitious school curriculum enables children to catch up even further with 94% (school’s continuing highest score score) passing the phonics screening (national 79%).
+81% of children with pupil premium passed the phonics screening; higher than national all pupils by 2%.

-The school’s KS2 curriculum builds upon children’s knowledge and skills cumulatively and substantially as despite only 4% at age related expectations upon entry, 67% now achieve the combined standard, with children exceeding national in all subjects at the expected level, and higher than national for Reading and Maths for Greater Depth.
+The school’s KS2 curriculum builds upon children’s knowledge and skills cumulatively and substantially as despite only 8% at age related expectations upon entry, 65% now achieve the combined standard, higher than national levels for both expected and higher for combined measure.
+They also exceed national in all subjects at the expected level.
+Whilst national GD data is not available at the moment, the school’s GD results for both Reading and Maths are very high.
+Also, whilst there will not be any published progress data this year, our internal data indicates that progress is outstanding.

 The school strategically uses its funding to ensure children with pupil premium have a successful education at Mount Pleasant and thus are fully prepared for the next stage in their learning.